razorfish79/node-robonect-api/README.md

 #### Updating node-robonect-api to latest version on Raspberry Pi

 [ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/) into your Raspberry, then:
+* `killall mymowerscript.js`
 * `cd ~/node_modules&&rm -rf node-robonect-api`
 * `npm install git://github.com/allan-gam/node-robonect-api.git`

+Wait for your watchdog script to start mymowerscript.js

-You can then check the version of node-robonect-api by issuing
+You can check the new version of node-robonect-api by issuing

 * `npm ls|grep node-robonect-api`